Big Brother Célébrités: Format

 The format of the show follows the American version and the Canadian English version but with celebrity Housemates.

-At the start of the week, a competition is held to determine the Patron de la maison (Head of Household).
+At the start of the week, a competition is held to determine the Patron de la maison (Head of the House).
 This person, in addition to being immune for the week and having access to a luxurious private suite, is also responsible for nominating two people for eviction.
-Following the nominations, the Véto (Power of Veto) competition allows a select number of housemates to try to win the ability to either save one of the nominees from possible eviction (forcing the Patron de la maison to name a replacement nominee) or leave the nominations as is.
+Following the nominations, the Véto (Veto) competition allows a select number of housemates to try to win the ability to either save one of the nominees from possible eviction (forcing the Patron de la maison to name a replacement nominee) or leave the nominations as is.
 The week culminates with a live eviction, where each celebrity housemate secretly casts their vote to evict one of the nominees.
 This process repeats itself until there are three people remaining, where a three-part competition to name the final Patron de la maison is held, with the winner guaranteed a spot in the Final 2, and the sole power to decide which of their opponents will join them.
 At the end, the one celebrity remaining (as determined by a vote from their evicted ex-housemates) will be crowned the winner.

 Similar to other versions of Big Brother, twists may be introduced that may alter the normal proceedings of a typical week in the house.
 Double evictions (where two people are evicted on the same day), a competition to allow a previously-evicted housemate to return, immunity granted to more than just the Patron de la maison are some examples of twists that have been used in this version.

-Spin-off shows
+Companion shows

 In addition to the main show, which airs Monday to Thursday, a daily show called Big Brother 7/7 airs on sister network Vrak.
 This program features unedited, never-before-seen moments in the house, post-eviction discussions with the housemates, as well as moments from the weekend (when the main show does not air).

 Season 2 introduced a new spin-off show: Big Brother : Gérants d'estrade (English: Big Brother: Stage Managers).
 Also airing on Noovo immediately following the live eviction, the programme features commentary on the week that was and the progress of the celebrity housemates thus far.